callumacrae/lynx.io/articles/javascript-immediate-functions.md

 summary: In JavaScript, the immediate function pattern is a way of executing a function as soon as it is defined.
 In this article, I will explain the syntax and explore some of the advantages of using it.
 This syntax can also be referred to as a closure.
 </info>

+**This article has been reposted with a few changes on my new website.
+Check it out: <http://macr.ae/article/immediate-functions.html>**

 In JavaScript, the immediate function pattern is a way of executing a function as soon as it is defined.
 In this article, I will explain the syntax and explore some of the advantages of using it.
 This syntax can also be referred to as a closure.

 An example of an immediate function: